-God’s restoration even includes our bodies as the Spirit gives life to them.
+God’s restoration even includes our bodies.
 Romans 8:11 is a marvelous verse that shows the extent of God’s salvation for our entire being:

 “And if the Spirit of the One who raised Jesus from the dead dwells in you, He who raised Christ Jesus from the dead will also give life to your mortal bodies through His Spirit who indwells you.”

-Eventually, through the spreading and growing of Christ’s divine life in us, every part of us will be full of His divine life.
-Instead of expressing the evil nature of Satan, we will express God with every part of our being.
+Eventually, through the spreading and growing of God’s divine life in us, our whole being will be full of this life.
+Instead of expressing the evil nature of Satan, we will express God with every part.
 What a complete and wonderful salvation we have in Christ!

-By realizing what really happened in the garden of Eden as the result of a simple act of disobedience, we can appreciate the scope of God’s salvation, which is for His purpose.
-How can we help but love our Savior Jesus Christ and give Him room to grow in us?
+By realizing what really happened in the garden of Eden and the consequences of Adam and Eve’s disobedience, we can appreciate the scope of God’s salvation, which is for His purpose.
+As a result, we’re filled with love for our Savior Jesus Christ and give Him room to grow in us.